MoSpo/CHIP-8-Transcompiler/README.md

 ## Note

-This repository is old - a vastly updated version of this project exists on an old hard drive; once the drive is backed up I'll replace this
+This repository is salvaged from an old dissertation - a vastly updated version of this project exists on an old hard drive; once the drive is backed up I'll replace this

 ## How to use the C8LLVM project